ravi94master/calc-engine/README.md

 A framework-agnostic JavaScript calculator engine.
 Bring your own HTML/CSS UI — the library handles 100% of the calculator logic.
 No `eval()`, ever.

-> **Status:** All 7 phases complete — core engine, parser, scientific
-> functions, DOM binding, keyboard/clipboard, the full public API, a Jest
-> test suite, and documentation.
-See `docs/beginner.md` if you're new to
-> JS, or `docs/developer.md` for the full API reference and framework
-> integration guides.

 ## Quick start